banece/nft-preview-card-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Grid
 - Mobile first

 ### What I learned

-Some more of grid and flex.
-How to make a "fake" border to span the whole element.
+More info on flex.
+How to make an image overlay.

 ### Continued development

-Continue on improving my grid and flex layouts.
+Continue on improving on translating design into usable websites.

 ### Useful resources